chistym17/jobgenie-worker/recommendations.md

       "Elixir"
     ],
     "Description": "Sanctuary Computer is building a different type of technology shop with an emphasis on providing clients with comfort and hospitality.
 They work in design, branding, and engineering roles with clients like Nike, General Electric, The Nobel Prize, Herman Miller, and Adobe.
-They are looking for a senior developer with experience leading teams and collaborating closely with product owners, eager to practice Value Engineering while solving tough challenges.", "How to Apply": null,
-    "Direct Link": "https://garden3d.notion.site/Senior-Full-stack-Developer-de17f758bfe74a9ea7929b0006fab7fc",
+They are looking for a senior developer with experience leading teams and collaborating closely with product owners, eager to practice Value Engineering while solving tough challenges.", "How to Apply": "Apply through the application URL.", "Direct Link": "https://garden3d.notion.site/Senior-Full-stack-Developer-de17f758bfe74a9ea7929b0006fab7fc",
-    "Match Score": 4
+    "Match Score": 48
   },
   {
     "Job Title": "Full-Stack Developer (Mid/Senior Level)",